JogaMiguelGames/MapCreator/README.md

 - Creator Note (JogaMiguelGames):

-I will never, ever mess with Objects Hex Color Input again, Wow, that's such a pain to correct, I spent between two and five hours trying to fix the Hex Input, and I'm not even kidding, I'm serious!
+"I will never, ever mess with Objects Hex Color Input again, Wow, that's such a pain to correct, I spent between two and five hours trying to fix the Hex Input, and I'm not even kidding, I'm serious!"